chronaeon/ether-modules/README.md

 ##### Revised Yellowpaper

-There is need for a shorter and more concise Ethereum specification as a companion piece to this website.
-This is being written, modified, and maintained in the directory "off-whitepaper."
+A shorter and more concise Ethereum specification functions as a companion piece to this website.
+This is being constructed, modified, and maintained in the directory "off-whitepaper".

 ##### Pseudocode

 When defining formal math operations, e.g. those from the Yellowpaper, prefer pseudocode.
-Anyone can write pseudocode by imagining whatever process one is trying to describe in terms of operational steps:
+You can write pseudocode by imagining whatever process you're trying to describe in terms of operational steps:

 <pre>
 <i>first</i> do <i>this</i>